 When people say ‘heat map’, they often mean hover map.
 It shows you areas where people have hovered over with their mouse cursor.
 The idea is that people look where they hover and thus it shows how users read a web page.

 Hover maps are modeled off of a classical usability testing technique: eye tracking.
 While eye tracking is useful in understanding how a user navigates a site, mouse tracking tends to fall short because of some stretched inferences.

 The accuracy of mouse cursor tracking is always questionable.
 People might be looking at stuff that they don’t hover over.
-They may also be hovering over things that gets very little attention – therefore the heatmap would be inaccurate.
+They may also be hovering over things that get very little attention – therefore the heat map would be inaccurate.
 Maybe it’s accurate, maybe it’s not.
 How do you know?
 You don’t.

 - Only 6% of people showed some vertical correlation between mouse movement and eye tracking

 - 19% of people showed some horizontal correlation between mouse movement and eye tracking

 - 10% hovered over a link and then continued to read around the page looking at other things.

 We typically ignore these types of heat maps.
 Even if you do look at it to see if it supports your beliefs/suspicions, don’t put too much stock in it.
 Guy Redwood at Simple Usability has a similar belief about mouse tracking:

 “We’ve been running eye tracking studies for over 5 years now and can honestly say, from a user experience research perspective, there is no useful correlation between eye movements and mouse movements – apart from the obvious looking at where you are about to click.